carlos614/carlos614/README.md

   # What will you find....

  - Projects done in university.
- - tests of something business.
+ - tests of projects for business.

  # 🤖 Artificial Intelligence and Bots